 True or False: “100% of your estate automatically goes to your spouse if you die”

-The average married couple seems to share everything – but if you were to die without a will, do you think your estate would automatically pass to them?
+The average married couple seems to share everything – but if one of you were to die without a will, do you think your estate would automatically pass to the other?

 Common misunderstandings about your spouse, your Will and your kids…

-One of times when life doesn’t work that way is when couples with children pass away without making a Will.
-And 3 in 4 do just that.
+One of the times when life doesn’t always work that way is when couples with children pass away without making a Will.
+And 3 in 4 people do just that.

-When there’s no Will, a strict set of ‘Intestacy’ rules have to be followed, which means that your hard-earned money and property, called your “estate,” may not end up with the people you want or expect it to.
+When there’s no Will, a strict set of ‘Intestacy’ rules has to be followed, and these rules take no account of the individual’s wishes.
+This means that your hard-earned money and property, called your “estate,” may not end up with the people you want or expect it to.

-People assume that because they’re married with kids, everything will automatically pass to their spouse.
-But that’s not always the case.
+People assume that because they’re married, everything will automatically pass to their spouse.
+But that’s not always the case

 If that’s not how you’d choose to divide your estate between your spouse, children and anyone else, talk to us about making or updating your Will.
 We can make sure that your wishes are followed if the worst happens.

-3 out of 4 people die without a Will, but making a will an easy solution
+3 out of 4 people die without a Will, but making a will is an easy solution to the intestacy trap

-Your Will must be very carefully drafted to ensure accuracy – even the smallest mistakes in writing, signing or the execution of a Will can render it invalid.
+Your Will must be very carefully drafted to ensure that it will take effect in the way you want it too – even the seemingly smallest mistake when writing or signing a Will can render it invalid.
 This makes it doubly important to have your Will drafted by a qualified professional.

 Our lawyers are highly qualified Wills specialists and offer value-for-money advice.
-Our Wills for individuals start from as little as £125, including a no obligation consultation to assess your needs.
+Our Wills for individuals start from as little as £200 (plus VAT), including a no-obligation consultation to assess your needs.
 For more information, or to prepare your Will, call us on 0800 614 722 or use the button to contact our Private Client team below: